-The Sauder School of Business is one of the world’s leading academic business schools.
-Located in Vancouver, Canada’s gateway to the Pacific Rim, Sauder provides a global business perspective at a dynamic crossroads of the international marketplace.
+Located in the west coast Canadian city of Vancouver, UBC Sauder is strategically placed at the economic gateway to the Pacific Rim.
+The school provides a global business perspective at a dynamic crossroads of the international marketplace.

-With 15 specialized research centres working with leading international companies, Sauder is bringing creative management practices to the marketplace.
+With 10 specialized research and outreach centres working with leading international companies, UBC Sauder is bringing creative management practices to the marketplace.

 - Business Families Centre